octopus-network/octopus-docs/src/guides/appchain-evm.md

-## EVM Compatible Appchain
+## Appchain EVM Compatible

-The [Barnacle EVM](https://github.com/octopus-network/barnacle/tree/release-v0.9.13-evm) is an EVM compatible appchain development template provided by Octopus Network.
+The [Barnacle EVM](https://github.com/octopus-network/barnacle/tree/release-v0.9.18-evm) is an EVM compatible appchain development template provided by Octopus Network.
 It uses the [Frontier](https://github.com/paritytech/frontier) developed by Parity.

 The developer team can use this template to develop an EVM-compatible Appchain.
 It supports the team directly deploying their DApp written by Solidity as an Appchain running in the Octopus Network.
 The Appchain benefits from being an autonomous blockchain.
 Also, it obtains what [Octopus Network](https://oct.network/) provides flexible leased security, out-of-the-box interoperability, rich infrastructure services, and an active community.

 The Barnacle EVM Appchain is **Running** in the [Octopus Testnet](https://testnet.oct.network/appchains).

 ## How to Use Octopus Barnacle EVM

 ### A walkthrough on how you can use Octopus Network's Barnacle EVM

 Ethereum has become the Fat-Hub of the blockchain ecosystem.
 Follow the money - as they say.
 All interoperable blockchain projects that seek growth must connect to the Ethereum network because most Web 3.0 assets are there.
 Most independent blockchain projects have some EVM compatibility system in place.
 Some prefer bridges, and others create an EVM-compatible environment on their native chain.
 The goal of having an EVM-compatible Appchain is to streamline the environment for the validators and app users.
 App users use EVM toolsets like MetaMask, but validators still can use the Polkadot.js plugin wallet.